Year-Round Dental Promotion

 Annual dental exams can help us detect signs of gum disease and recommend proper care.
 Schedule your pet’s dental cleaning within 30 days of their exam to save 15% on the procedure.

-Caring for Your Pet with Dog and Cat Teeth Cleaning
+Caring for Your Pet with Cat and Dog Teeth Cleaning in Irvine, CA

 Did you know that your pet can be susceptible to gingivitis, or worse, periodontitis?
 In truth, our four-legged friends need routine dental care just like we do, but many cats and dogs develop gum disease as early as 3 years old*.
 Chewing on toys and dental treats will not prevent plaque and tartar from adhering to your pet’s teeth.
-Only professional dog and cat teeth cleaning provided by your veterinarian will keep their teeth clean and plaque-free.
-Here in Irvine, our dental services are designed to not only clean your pet’s teeth, but improve their overall quality of life.
+Only professional cat and dog teeth cleaning provided by your veterinarian will keep their teeth clean and plaque-free.
+Here in Irvine, our dental services are designed to not only clean your cat and dog’s teeth, but improve their overall quality of life.
 An unhealthy mouth can lead to an unhealthy body, and our goal is to prevent that from taking place.

 *The American Veterinary Dental College

-Before any dog or cat teeth cleaning procedure, we need to examine your pet fully and run diagnostics to ensure that anesthesia will be safe for them.
+Before any cat or dog teeth cleaning procedure, we need to examine your pet fully and run diagnostics to ensure that anesthesia will be safe for them.
 All teeth cleanings must be performed under anesthesia, so that we can safely remove plaque and tartar from below the gum line, where many dental problems occur.

-P gum disease is one of the most common conditions afflicting today’s pets, and it is completely preventable.
-With proper dental care involving daily brushings and routine teeth cleanings, plaque and tartar will not be able to wreak havoc on your pet’s mouth.
+Gum disease in dogs and cats is one of the most common conditions afflicting today’s pets, and it is completely preventable.
+With proper dental care involving daily brushings and routine cat and dog teeth cleanings, plaque and tartar will not be able to wreak havoc on your pet’s mouth.
 Gum disease occurs as a result of calculus spreading below the gum line and infecting the surrounding bone and tissue.
 This condition can cause severe discomfort for your pet, and, if left untreated, can lead to disease of the heart, lungs, liver, or kidneys.
-Symptoms that may indicate gum disease include:
+Symptoms that may indicate gum disease in dogs and cats include:

 - Bad breath